ByteOtter/nester/docs/usage_guide.rst

    :type projectname: str
    :param -g|--git: An optional flag to initialize a Git repository in the project directory.
 If specified, a Git repository will be created simultaneously with the project structure.
    :type -g|--git: flag
+   :param --no-log: An optional flag to disable project logging for the current project.
+   :type --no-log: flag
    :return: None
    :rtype: None